Floriannue/CORApy/readme.md

 3. **Implementation**
-    Translated the file and the corresponding tests.
+    Translated all the functionality from the matlab file and the corresponding tests.
-    For every created translated file or test fill out translate_log.txt with the format Translated file path : corresponding text path.
+    For every created translated file or test fill out translate_log.txt with the format Translated file path : corresponding test path.
+Only fill out the test path if there actually tests!

    - **File Creation Rules:**
      1. Each function **must** be in its own file like in the MATLAB codebase